Calendar icon March 29, 2023

 Security Deposit Alternatives for Property Managers and Residents

-Security deposits represent an enormous amount of money, constantly changing hands in the SFR community.
-Traditional security deposits exist for good reasons but aren’t ideal for everyone.
-They can cost well over the first month's rent for residents and can be a hassle for property managers and investors.
-If you’re at all familiar with our Triple Win approach and resident benefits, it probably won’t surprise you to learn that, yes, there is a different way.
+Traditional security deposits are standard in the industry but aren’t ideal for everyone.
+They can typically cost over the first month’s rent for residents and can be a hassle to manage for property managers and investors.

 Pure insurance